To Rhyme or Not to Rhyme: A Perspective on Writing Poetry

 What does a perfect poem look and sound like?
 Can the rules of poetry discourage us from appreciating this art form?
 Perhaps part of the problem is due to the fact that poetry is so poorly taught in many classrooms.
-Some teachers love literature, but have an aversion to poetry and dislike teaching it altogether.
+This is understandable because certain teachers may love literature, but have an aversion to poetry and dislike teaching it altogether.

 I shall never forget my high school days and the poetry phase of our sophomore literature class.
 Our teacher, who I will refer to as Ms. Grim (pardon the poetic license), began teaching poetry by assigning John Keats’ Ode to A Nightingale.
 To our unhappy surprise, rather than discussing the poem or the poet, Ms. Grim decided instead to ambush us with those four dreaded words: “What does it mean?”
 When that question failed to inspire the required response, she followed up with, “No, class!
 What was Keats thinking when he wrote this poem?”